bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 .. _userguide_styling:

-Styling Visual Attributes
+Styling visual attributes
 =========================

 .. _userguide_styling_using_themes:

-Using Themes
+Using themes
 ------------

 Bokeh's themes are a set of pre-defined design parameters that you can apply to